Ianica/alx-system_engineering-devops/0x01-shell_permissions/README.md

-The third file is the automation of the command groups The fourth file is the automation of the command sudo chown u filename The fifth file is the automation of the command touch filename
+The third file is the automation of the command groups The fourth file is the automation of the command sudo chown u filename The fifth file is the automation of the command touch filename The sixth file is the automation of the command chmod u+x filename